networknt/light-doc/content/en/references/light-codegen/rocker-hot-reloading.md

 To enable rocker hot reloading, extra classpath setting is needed.
 A script `codegen-cli/codegen.sh` is provided to help the code generation with hot reloading.

 #### MacOS
-1. Create rocker compiler config and setting the directory of customized templates (or change the codegen.sh directly), for example `src/test/resources/externalTemplates/`
+1. Setting the directory of customized templates in codegen.sh, for example `src/test/resources/externalTemplates/`
     ```bash
-    cd $workDir

-    echo "generate config $workDir/rocker-compiler.conf"
     echo "rocker.template.dir=src/test/resources/externalTemplates/" > rocker-compiler.conf
     ```
-    The $workDir must contain the `codegen-cli.jar`

     This step can be skipped if customized rocker templates locate at the directory of `codegen-cli.jar`.

-2. Using `codegen.sh` instead of `java -jar` to execute codegen-cli.jar
+2. Using `codegen.sh` instead of `java -jar` to execute codegen-cli.jar.
+In order to run the script, two pre-conditions need to be satisfied:

+    the working dir has codegen-cli.jar from the codegen-cli/target folder;

+    the templates in the working dir have the same folder structures as provided templates if old templates need to be overwritten.
     ```bash
     cd $workDir